KULeuven-COSIC/master-truncation/ECDSA/README.md

+### Threshold ECDSA

-This directory contains the code used for the benchmarks by [Dalskov et al.](https://eprint.iacr.org/2019/889) `*-ecdsa-party.cpp` contains the high-level programs while the two phases are implemented in `preprocessing.hpp` and `sign.hpp`, respectively.
+The ECDSA directory contains the code used for the benchmarks by [Dalskov et al.](https://eprint.iacr.org/2019/889) `*-ecdsa-party.cpp` contains the high-level programs while the two phases are implemented in `preprocessing.hpp` and `sign.hpp`, respectively.